 The value of the stipend for Head School Nurse is established as 5.56% of the annual salary amount designated for salary class Grade 12, Step 13 of the Certificated Base Salary Schedule (rounded to the nearest \$10).

 8.02 EXCEPTIONAL CHILD PROGRAMS

-\$ 100 Special education teachers (regular day classes and itinerant) of pupils with exceptional needs: Learning Handicapped, Physically Handicapped, Communicatively Handicapped, Severely Handicapped, and Vocational Special Needs Instructors special education services.
+\$100 Special education teachers (regular day classes and itinerant) of pupils with special education services.

 8.03 SPECIFIED PROGRAMS